Coal Mine Fires and Burning Refuse

 “No Action” Application:

 This application does not involve any remedial action.
-The fire is left alone to burn unabated.
+The fire is left to burn unabated.

 Overall Effectiveness: Not effective.
 Fire and associated hazards remain and will continue until fuel is exhausted.

-Relative Costs: Since the fire is not being fought, the associated costs are negligible.
-However, costs associated with the risks of leaving the fire alone can be quite high.
+Firefighting Costs: Since the fire is not being fought, the associated costs are negligible.
+However, costs associated with the risks of leaving the fire; can be quite high.

 Worker Safety: Not Applicable.